Checklist: Grounds for Terminating Parental Rights

 - Voluntary relinquishment of rights by the parent

 Afraid You Might Lose Your Parental Rights?
-Get a Free Legal Consultation
+Get a Free Case Review

 Whether it is drugs, alcohol, or physical abuse, if the state is threatening to terminate your parental rights, you should seek legal counsel.
 While this process can seem terrifying, you don't have to go through it by yourself.
 A qualified family law attorney can guide you through the laws and what rights you may have.
 Get a free case review today.